scchess/evAl-chess/README.md

 # Progress
 After around 2 hours of training, our current model gives a squared-error of 0.446 -- that is, between our function's output and Stockfish's ground-truth.
 On positions where the ground-truth evaluation is between 0.1 and 1, the squared-error is even lower at 0.167.

 The problem is that we don't know whether this is accurate enough.
 Using `PyChess` to extract the features is slow, so we can't use our evaluation function in an engine to test its performance.
-The next step in this project is to compare our function's performance with that of Stockfish's by evaluating the positions in the dataset using Stockfish's function.
+The next step in this project is to compare our function's performance with that of Stockfish's by evaluating the same positions in the dataset using Stockfish's function.
 This is annoying to do, because Stockfish's code is so technical.
 (See https://github.com/mcostalba/Stockfish.)

 If our function performs worse than or at a similar level to Stockfish's function, we need to get more data and/or train further.
-Otherwise, we're done, and all we need to do is port `extract_features.py` to C++ to improve its performance so it can be used in an engine.
+Otherwise if it performs better, we're done, and all we need to do is port `extract_features.py` to C++ to improve its performance so it can be used in an engine.
 (That's the goal, after all.)